Cyclone1070/docsreader/src/tailwind/markdown/docs/hyphens.md

 Use the `hyphens-auto` utility to allow the browser to automatically choose hyphenation points based on the language:

-Officially recognized by the Duden dictionary as the longest word in German,<!-- --> Kraftfahrzeughaftpflichtversicherung <!-- -->is a 36 letter word for motor vehicle liability insurance.
+Officially recognized by the Duden dictionary as the longest word in German, Kraftfahrzeughaftpflichtversicherung is a 36 letter word for motor vehicle liability insurance.

 ```
 <p class="hyphens-auto" lang="de">  ...
 Kraftfahrzeughaftpflichtversicherung is a ...</p>